MariiaS3/TermTrain-licencjat/README.md

 TermTrain is a web application designed and written for my BA thesis.

 <h1>General info</h1>
 The main goal of the work was to create a didactic application imitating the behavior of the command line.
-This app will help new users learn how to use Linux terminal commands.01
+This app will help new users learn how to use Linux terminal commands.

 <h2>Features:</h2>
 <ul>